L a - b e a u t é - s a u v e r a - l e - m o n d e ~ D o s t o ï e v s k i

 Truthfully, in most of the rooms the displays were not terribly impressive.
 The expected rather vulgar Second Empire furniture, dull paintings and drily academic sculpture.
 And then, in smaller rooms, large and tall glass cases full of heaped arrangements of books and bits of lace, tinted lithographs and desk ornaments, baby shoes and green silk parasols.
 All together, it had about it a feeling very like an old arrangement of dried and faded flowers.

 It wasn't until we arrived at the last few rooms that I saw the Winterhalter portraits that had most drawn me to the place.
 They have several more in the collection now, but at that time, I believe they only had four, perhaps five.
-I recall the wonderfully backlit oval portrait of the comtesse de Morny, née Princess Trubetskaya, wife of the emperor's illegitimate half-brother; the small, rather wooden portrait of the Empress Eugénie that was apparently done for her son, the Prince Imperial; an oval portrait of the ringletted marquise de las Marismas, dame du palais to the empress, that I'd never seen reproduced before; the oval portrait of the emperor that is a pendant to the famous chapeau de paille portrait of his wife (this unsigned painting has been attributed to Winterhalter, but I will never believe it was by his hand); and finally, of course, the vast, leafy painting of the empress with her ladies.
+I recall the wonderfully backlit oval portrait of the comtesse de Morny, née Princess Trubetskaya, wife of the emperor's illegitimate half-brother; the small, rather wooden portrait of the Empress Eugénie that was apparently done for her son, the Prince Imperial; an oval portrait of the ringletted marquise de las Marismas, dame du palais to the empress, that I'd never seen reproduced before; the oval portrait of the emperor that is a pendant to the famous chapeau de paille portrait of his wife (this unsigned painting was formerly - perversely - attributed to Winterhalter but, thankfully, that is no longer considered valid); and finally, of course, the vast, leafy painting of the empress with her ladies.
 This last work, in its grand frame, took the space of a whole wall to hang, and the paint looked as bright and fresh as if it had just been finished.
 I'd dreamed about this painting since my childhood, and it was thrilling to see it.

 When we'd finished, she did me the courtesy of walking me outside, and we stood under the colonnade that forms a screen between the two projecting wings at the front of the chateau.
 With limited shared language we said our thank yous and goodbyes.
 It was all very sweet until I made the extremely gauche gesture of trying to tip her; I really thought I was supposed to.
 She looked offended and we ended our meeting on that awkward note.